Asia-Hewett/solar_v_emissions_project/logs/juliet.md

 8/17/2020
 Gathered more data from eia about solar consumption by state dataframes and plots in eia.ipynb.
 Found solar production data in an excel file on eia, formatted with pivot table and saved as csv.
 Loaded csv into Jupyter notebook.
 Will plot later.
+Did population data work today spent a bunch of time hitting the API to make a dataframe, then found a csv with all the information already in there (oops).